DecoXFE/Calculator/README.md

 - Remove last inserted (DEL)
 - Clear all inserted (C)¡

 ## Installation And Usage

-As this application is made in Angular, first of all, you'll need Angular After you have installed Angular, clone this repository:
+As this application is made in Angular, first of all, you'll need Angular.

+After you have installed Angular, clone this repository:
 ```bash
 git clone https://github.com/DecoPoxa/TutorialAngular.git